alexandre-abrioux/alexandre-abrioux/README.md

 #### January 14, 2021

-My submission to Gitcoin's [Hack New Golem](https://gitcoin.co/issue/golemfactory/hackathons/6/100024411) bounty [`alexandre-abrioux/golem-node`](https://github.com/alexandre-abrioux/golem-node) won one of the four prizes allocated  by the Golem Project!
-Read more on [related  Golem's Blog article](https://blog.golemproject.net/meet-the-winners-golem-gitcoin-hackathon-2020/).
+My submission to Gitcoin's [Hack New Golem bounty](https://gitcoin.co/issue/golemfactory/hackathons/6/100024411) won one of the four prizes allocated by the Golem organization!
+Read more on the [related Golem's Blog article](https://blog.golemproject.net/meet-the-winners-golem-gitcoin-hackathon-2020/) and take a look at my project over here: [alexandre-abrioux/golem-node](https://github.com/alexandre-abrioux/golem-node).

 ## :hammer: Featured Projects & Contributions